 What is Forbidden Island?

 Forbidden Island is a cooperative adventure game designed by Matt Leacock and published by Gamewright.
 Two to four players take on the roles of different adventurers who move throughout an island of mystery looking for lost treasures.
 The island is not stable and is slowly sinking, though, so the players need to get the treasures and get away quickly as possible.

 Players can choose from one of six different roles in Forbidden Island.
 Each one has its own unique abilities, which can change the players’ strategies throughout the game.

 The board itself is made up of 24 island tiles.
-Some of the tiles have treasure symbols on them, and players must go to these tiles to receive the treasure when they have enough treasure cards of that type.
+Some of the tiles have treasure symbols on them, and players must go to these tiles to get the treasure when they have enough treasure cards of that type.

 Once a player has completed their turn, they take two cards from the treasure deck and add them to their hand.
 They then look at the current water level and draw that many cards from the flood deck.
 Tiles are either flooded or they sink when their flood cards are drawn.
 If a player gets a Waters Rise card from the treasure deck, they have to follow the directions on the card.

 If a tile is flooded and the corresponding card is drawn, the tile has been considered sunk and it is removed from the game.
 If a player is on a sunken tile, they must move to a new tile.
 If they cannot move, they drown and the game is lost.

 The players lose if the Fools’ Landing tile sinks, a player drowns or they lose the ability to collect one of the treasures.
 The game is also lost if the water level reaches the Skull and Crossbones level.

 The only way to beat Forbidden Island is if all four treasures are collected, the players make it to Fool’s Landing, and one player discards a helicopter card.